OfficeDev/O365-EDU-Tools/EDUGraphAPIs/education-overview.md

 |Track student submissions|Your app can provide a teacher dashboard that shows how many submissions from students need to be graded.|[Submission resource](educationsubmission.md)|

 ## Next steps
-Use the Microsoft Graph Education APIs to build education solutions that access student assignments and school rosters.
+Use the Microsoft Graph education APIs to build education solutions that access student assignments and school rosters.
 To learn more:

 - Explore the resources and methods that are most helpful to your scenario.
 - Try the API in the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).